A simplified 80/20 concept to eat clean

 - Drink sufficient water

 Some clean eaters focus on eating only organic food.
 Others avoid dairy.
-Again others don’t consume any oil.
 Don’t get me wrong I am a big advocate of organic food.
 But for many families, organic eating is not always a financially viable option.
-I’m convinced that those who are living frugally can also develop healthy eating habits.
+Those who are living frugally can also develop healthy eating habits.

 It all comes down to what you personally will accept in your nutrition and life plan.
 The most scientifically supported solutions in this context are balance and moderation.